flyingmachine/nanoc-blog/content/essays/how-come-book.md

 generosity.
 The bleak perspective on this is that the ship is going down for all of us, and the only thing we have to hold on to is each other.
-The not-bleak perspective is that we are social creatures, wired to find fulfillment in contributing to each others' happiness, that our greatest joys are found in human connection.
+The not-bleak perspective is that we are social creatures, wired to find fulfillment in contributing to each others' happiness;
+that our greatest joys are found in human connection.

 Which is why I wrote a programming book featuring hobbit violence,